Last Updated on

 The Mental Hygiene Movement and Personality Development in Schools

-Proponents of mental hygiene believed that someone’s personality could be shaped and changed to avoid mental illness and make that person more useful to society.
+Proponents of mental hygiene believed that someone’s personality could be shaped and changed in order to avoid mental illness and make that person a productive member of society.

 It soon became clear to mental hygiene advocates that the best time to intervene and shape someone’s personality was during childhood and adolescence.
-Since children spend so much of their days in the classroom, mental hygienists realized that targeting schools was crucial for their goals.
+Since children spend so much of their days in the classroom, mental hygienists realized that targeting schools would be crucial to their goals.

 This led to what Cohen (1983) describes as the “medicalization” of education in the United States, where psychological teachings started informing every aspect of schooling.
 For example, Cohen (1983) claims that schools started becoming responsible for the personal development of children and not just their formal education.

-The mental hygiene movement is in part responsible for schools working with parents to help raise children to be functional members of society rather than just teaching them about various academic subjects for which we can be grateful.
+The mental hygiene movement is responsible for schools working with parents to help raise children to be functional members of society, rather than just teaching them about various academic subjects.

 They believed that the way to influence children was by changing the attitudes of their teachers, rather than attempting to legislate reform into the schools.
 Hygienists believed that if teachers were on board, they could start changing their students’ personalities for the betterment of society.

 The Mental Hygiene Movement’s Perspective on Mental Illness